Factors That Seem To Lead To Weak Social Skills

 - Being too clumsy and unathletic

-- Being a different race than most of the kids in the class (in combination with a prejudiced teacher)
+- In combination with a prejudiced teacher, being a different race than most of the kids in the class

-In regards to authority figures, some people say their problems were related to incidences where a teacher or coach put them on the spot and embarrassed them in front of everyone.
+In regards to authority figures, some people say their fears and insecurities go back to scarring incidents where a teacher or coach put them on the spot and embarrassed them in front of everyone.
+More on that in a second.

 It's easy to see the harm in being picked on.
-People have also mentioned other childhood experiences that damaged their confidence and sense of self-worth, which affected how they felt around other people.
+People have also mentioned other childhood experiences that damaged their confidence and sense of self-worth, which affected how they related to everyone.

-Being in the shadow a more successful sibling or peer
+Being in the shadow of a more successful sibling or peer

-Some people report losing their self-confidence because a sibling or friend of theirs was just so successful socially.
-They felt inferior and like they couldn't compete, and so checked themselves out of the game.
+Some people report losing their self-confidence because a sibling or friend was just so well-loved and popular.
+They felt inferior and like they couldn't compete, and checked themselves out of the game.

 Experiencing a childhood tragedy